Featured in...

 The initial seat belt fine is £100.
 If you go to court and are found guilty, this figure will rise to £500.

-Do you get points for no seat belts UK?
+Do you get points for not wearing them?

 Currently, you don’t get points for no seat belts in England and Scotland, but there is discussion in the UK government to add 3 points to the licence of those who are found driving without a seat belt.